Step 4: What Do I Need to Know Before Applying?

 10. No-shows will not be filled in any category under any circumstances.

 11. No refunds will be given.

-12. Hunter education certification is required of all hunters 30 years of age and younger (persons exempt from hunter education certification are honorably discharged from US Armed Forces, currently on active duty in armed forces, or a member of National Guard.)
-However, those hunters ages 10 to 30 who are not yet hunter education certified may purchase an apprentice-designated hunting license and apply for controlled hunts (see list below), provided that they are accompanied by a licensed hunter 21 years old or older who possesses a certificate of hunter education or is exempt from either hunter education requirements or license requirements.
+12. Hunter education certification is required of all hunters 30 years of age and younger (Persons exempt from hunter education certification are honorably discharged from US Armed Forces, currently on active duty in armed forces, or a member of National Guard).
+However, those hunters younger than 30 who are not yet hunter education-certified may purchase an apprentice-designated hunting license and apply for controlled hunts (see list below), provided that they are accompanied by a licensed hunter 21 years old or older who possesses a certificate of hunter education or is exempt from either hunter education requirements or license requirements.
 Click here for complete information on the apprentice designation.